-- Computer Sales: USD2.6bn in 2016 to USD3.5bn by 2020, corresponding to a compound annual growth rate (CAGR) of 7.0%.
-In a market with an installed base weighted towards locally assembled desktops there is a huge opportunity for notebook and tablet vendors. - AV And Gaming Device Sales: USD1.5bn in 2016 to USD1.8bn in 2020, a CAGR of 4.0%.
-Local supply of TV sets means the market was less affected by sanctions, but as the market opens, price erosion and cannibalisation of digital camera volumes will mean the segment underperforms. - Handset Sales: USD3.9bn in 2016 to USD4.9bn in 2020, a CAGR of 5.6%.
-Low smartphone penetration presents a large opportunity to vendors in contrast to much of the region, where smartphone market saturation will result in decelerating growth and even contraction.
+- Computer Sales: USD2.5bn in 2016 to USD2.8bn by 2020, corresponding to a compound annual growth rate (CAGR) of 2.6%.
+Smartphones are proving a more significant threat to PC spending than previously envisaged and as a result we lowered the growth outlook in the Q416 update. - AV And Gaming Device Sales: USD1.5bn in 2016 to USD1.7bn in 2020, a CAGR of 3.2%.
+Local supply of TV sets means the market was less affected by sanctions, but there is still some potential remaining for flat-panel TV set upgrades. - Handset Sales: USD3.9bn in 2016 to USD4.9bn in 2020, a CAGR of 5.7%.
+Underpenetrated smartphone market informs our outlook for sustained upgrade momentum to underpin value growth.

-A Middle Income Market With Low Device Penetration Signals Medium Term Potential f = BMI forecast.
+Sanctions Easing To Benefit Device Vendors As Purchasing Power Increases f = BMI forecast.
 Source: BMI, Statistical Centre of Iran

-Iran Household Income Breakdown (USD) (2016-2020)
+Iran Household Income Breakdown (2016-2020)